Bench-amblee/solar_power_prediction_model/README.md

 **Context**

 We've gathered data from two separate power plants in India, including data about each plant’s power generation and relative weather.
 This data was taken over a 34 day period and takes outputs every 15 minutes.
-Using this we can get a good idea of how each subset of solar arrays and the plants as a whole performed on a given day.
+Using this we can get a good idea of how each subset of solar arrays and the plants as a whole performed on a given day

 **Goal**